 “Commissioner for Fair Trading” means the Commissioner for Fair Trading referred to in section 15 of the Consumer Affairs Act 1971 as in force before commencement;

 “Prices Commissioner” means the Prices Commissioner referred to in section 5(1) of the Petroleum Products Pricing Act 1983 as in force before commencement.

 ”.

-18 On the date as at which this compilation was prepared, the Financial Legislation Amendment and Repeal Act 2006 s.
-4 and 17, which gives effect to Sch.
-1, had not come into operation.
-They read as follows:

-“

-4. References to “Consolidated Fund” changed to “Consolidated Account”

-The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Consolidated Fund” (whether in ordinary type, italics, bold or capitals) in each place where it occurs and inserting instead (in corresponding type) —

-“ Consolidated Account ”.

-Table